amirakbarnejad/gpex/README.md

 In this case, "after running the above script" you can manually download and place the models in the directories:

-* Downlaod the model in [this linke](https://drive.google.com/file/d/1aMJ5KBClnv0sLIAuckMK5I1YIYi2Tc61/view?usp=sharing) and save it as
+* Downlaod the model in [this link](https://drive.google.com/file/d/1aMJ5KBClnv0sLIAuckMK5I1YIYi2Tc61/view?usp=sharing) and save it as
    "Material_PaperResults/Models/ExplainClassifier/cifar10.pt"

-* Downlaod the model in [this linke](https://drive.google.com/file/d/1CUNmFgh_trvUvsqnhTYOqQ8geTQ7KSSd/view?usp=sharing) and save it as
+* Downlaod the model in [this link](https://drive.google.com/file/d/1CUNmFgh_trvUvsqnhTYOqQ8geTQ7KSSd/view?usp=sharing) and save it as
    "Material_PaperResults/Models/ExplainAttention/cifar10.pt"

+* Downlaod the model in [this link](https://drive.google.com/file/d/16Hbtnq-CtBZ91ToPJXrr0oBpMUTSdbo0/view?usp=sharing) and save it as
+   "Material_PaperResults/Models/ExplainClassifier/mnist_classification.pt"

+* Downlaod the model in [this link](https://drive.google.com/file/d/1g_Lod0zaeVv6iQ0uKmpK9bcesqE2yt-M/view?usp=sharing) and save it as
+   "Material_PaperResults/Models/ExplainAttention/mnist_attention.pt"